Mar 10, 2023

-Remote online notarization in Florida is alive and well.
+Remote online notarization (RON) in Florida is alive and well.

-RON in Florida has operated since January of 2020, following Governor Ron Desantis signing Florida RON legislation (CS/CS/HB 409) into law in 2019.
+Florida remote online notarization has operated since January of 2020, following Governor Ron Desantis signing Florida RON legislation (CS/CS/HB 409) into law in 2019.
 By Florida law, notaries in the state can perform signings remotely using audio-visual RON technology.

-Florida is just one of many states in recent years to take action on remote online notarization laws, opening up more opportunity for flexible, digital eclosings.
+Florida is just one of many states in recent years to take action on remote online notarization laws, opening up more opportunity for flexible eClosings.

 #1: Notaries in Florida are required to take a two-hour course on RON and Florida's specifics on RON transactions, as well as register as an online notary public with the state, before the first RON transaction can take place.